cs24m106/Netgear-Stuff/os_programs/Task1/questions.md

 In a line with words, if there are multiple separator, replace them by one
 - Break lines that are greater than 100 characters to multiple lines of maximum 100 characters
-- write the resultant data back to the output file
+- write the resultant data back to the output file.

-The prgram should
+- The program should do the above 3 operations in sequence (pipeline fashion),
+- but the processing should be done parallelly.
+> First implement using threads and then using processes

+## 4. Implement a thread safe queue, that enques at the head and dequeues at the tail (FIFO)